lop-Louis/northbook/docs/answer-ledger.md

 - Time to onboard new team members (should decrease)
 - Link-back rate (ledger links shared in conversations)

-See [Governance](./governance) for change types and the monthly release cadence.
+See [Anti-drift Content Governance](./governance) for change types and the monthly release cadence.